mpalourdio/intl-tel-input-ng/README.md

 ## What is it ?

-It's an angular component to easily integrate [intl-tel-input](https://github.com/jackocnr/intl-tel-input).
+It's an angular standalone component to easily integrate [intl-tel-input](https://github.com/jackocnr/intl-tel-input).

 ## Installation